Massachusetts law about unions and collective bargaining

 A guide to the Massachusetts public employee collective bargaining law, Mass.
 Dept. of Labor Relations.

-This well-known book is now available online full-text.
+A well-known title on Massachusetts collective bargaining law.
 Includes detailed procedures, summary of law, and more.

 This bench book "sets forth Board precedent and other rulings and authorities on certain recurring procedural and evidentiary issues that may arise during the hearing.
 It is not a digest of substantive law.
 Nor should it be cited as precedent or considered a substitute for issue-specific research."